Clash Royale: Gameplay

 Clash Royale is a real-time strategy mobile game incorporating elements from collectible card games, multiplayer online battle arenas (MOBAs) and tower defense.
-Players compete with one another in battles where the aim is to destroy the opponent's towers and defend their own.
-In the core game mode, players battle 1v1 to gain trophies and progress across different themed arenas where new cards and features are gradually unlocked.
-Once players reach a high enough level of trophies, ranked mode is unlocked, which is more competitively focused.
-It is split into 7 leagues: Master I, Master II, Master III, Champion, Grand Champion, Royal Champion, and Ultimate Champion.
+Players compete in head-to-head battles to destroy opposing towers while defending their own.
+The primary game mode features 1v1 matches in which players earn trophies and progress through a series of themed arenas, unlocking new cards and gameplay features as they advance.
+Upon reaching a sufficiently high trophy count, players gain access to ranked play, which is divided into seven leagues with the highest being Ultimate Champion.

-Battles take place in an arena where each player has three towers, one king tower and two princess towers.
-(Note: As players progress, they can also unlock tower troops other than the tower princess.)
-The arena is split into two halves by a river in the middle of the screen; bridges on the left and right create two lanes where players can focus their attacks.
-Each player has a deck of eight cards, four of which appear in their hand at any one time.
-Cards can be played from a player's hand onto the arena by spending elixir, which is replenished passively over time to a maximum of 10 elixir.
+Battles take place in an arena where each player has three towers—one King Tower and two Princess Towers.
+(Note: As players progress, they can also unlock tower troops other than the Tower Princess.)
+The arena is divided into two halves by a river, with bridges on the left and right forming two lanes where players can focus their attacks.
+Each player uses a deck of eight cards, four of which are available in their hand at any given time.
+Cards are deployed onto the arena by spending elixir, a resource that generates passively over time, up to a maximum of 10.